ergoplatform/ergo/papers/subblocks.md

 So first sub-block having full-block as a parent will have empty tree, next one will have only first, and next full-block will commit to all the sub-blocks since previous full-block.

+Note that sub-blocks (like blocks) are forming direct acyclic graph (DAG), but only longest sub-blocks chain is committed.

 At the same time, no any new checks are planned for the Ergo protocol.
 Checks are possible for sidechains.